mrstevedev/react-s3/README.md

 # MK Decision Engineering Challenge

-:rotating_light: Please provide me with an email address beforehand in order for me to add it onto AWS as a verified address.
-This is needed to invoke AWS' SES service on form submit.
-See **Notes** section below.

 This challenge was built using
 1. React JS
     * [Axios](https://github.com/axios/axios): Promise based HTTP client for the browser and node.js